Typical Daily Schedule

 Rain or shine, we spend most of our day outside!

-In the depths of winter, we get cozy in our preschool classroom located on the lower level
+For a part of the day and in the depths of winter, we get cozy in our sweet indoor classroom located on the lower level of Director|Teacher Seniz’s home in a beautiful space used exclusively for our preschool class.

 8:45AM - Arrival